Local heights on hyperelliptic curves and quadratic Chabauty: Introduction

+Until now, algorithmic calculations of $h_{Z,\ell}$ have been limited to the case where $X$ is an elliptic curve or $X$ is bielliptic of genus $2$, in which case $h_{Z,\ell}$ is determined by arithmetic invariants of the regular model of the elliptic curve(s) \cite{Silverman,CremonaPrickettSiksek,Bianchi(bi)elliptic}.
+Beyond the case of elliptic and bielliptic curves, strategies for computing $h_{Z,\ell}$ have relied on constructing a regular model for $X$ over $\bZ_\ell$.
+For example, two recent local heights calculations hinged on both computing a regular semistable model for $X$ over $\bZ_\ell$ and the existence of an abundance of rational points on $X$ \cite{examplesandalg}.

-The height $h_\ell$ can be defined in terms of an intersection pairing on a regular model of $X$ over $\Z_\ell$.
-Until now, methods for computing $h_\ell$ have hinged on constructing a regular semistable model for $X$ over $\bZ_\ell$.
-While algorithms exist for computing the necessary intersection pairing given a model for $X$ and $Z$ over $\bZ_\ell$ \cite{Holmes,Mueller,vanBommelHolmesMueller}, the computational complexity skyrockets as the genus or conductor of $X$ grows, or when $X$ has unstable reduction.
-Consequently, quadratic Chabauty has almost exclusively been applied in cases where all local heights, except those at $p$, vanish.
+The value of the local height function $h_{Z,\ell}$ at a point $z\in X(\bQ_\ell)$ can be defined in terms of the local N\'eron--Tate height pairing as the height pairing of two divisors depending on the correspondence~$Z$, the point~$z$, and a chosen basepoint~$b$: $h_{Z,\ell}(z) = h_\ell(b-z,D_Z(b,z))$ where~$D_Z(b,z)$ is a divisor depending on~$Z$, a basepoint~$b$, and a~$\bQ_\ell$-rational point~$z$.
+While algorithms exist for computing the local height \emph{pairing} given a regular model for $X$ over $\bZ_\ell$ \cite{Holmes,Mueller,vanBommelHolmesMueller}, computing the height \emph{function}~$h_{Z,\ell}$ in this way seems to be impractical, given that the defining equations for $Z$ typically have very large degree, see Remark \ref{rem:intersectionpair}.
+Consequently, beyond the case of (bi)elliptic curves, quadratic Chabauty has almost exclusively been applied in cases where all local height functions away from $p$ vanish.
+Another interpretation of the local height in terms of $\ell$-adic analysis can be found in the recent preprint of \cite{BSM}.

-This paper introduces a novel algorithm that marks the first practical method for computing local heights away from $p$ for a class of curves.
-We present an algorithm to compute the Nekov\'a\u{r} $p$-adic heights $h_\ell$ with respect to $Z$ for odd primes $\ell \neq p$ on hyperelliptic curves of genus $g > 1$.
-This algorithm significantly broadens the applicability of quadratic Chabauty to curves previously deemed inaccessible due to non-trivial local heights, offering a promising avenue for advancing our understanding of rational points on higher genus curves or those with larger conductors.
+This paper introduces an algorithm that marks the first practical method for computing local heights away from $p$ for a class of curves, outside of the (bi)elliptic case.
+Our algorithm computes the Nekov\'a\u{r} local $p$-adic heights $h_{Z,\ell}$ for odd primes $\ell \neq p$ on hyperelliptic curves of genus $g > 1$.
+This algorithm significantly broadens the applicability of quadratic Chabauty to curves previously deemed inaccessible due to potentially having non-trivial local heights, offering a promising avenue for advancing our understanding of rational points on higher genus curves or those with larger conductors (see \Cref{thm:qcExample} and \Cref{cor:trivialHeightsIntro}).